 To learn about joining a student organization at MSU Law, or to contact a representative from a student organization, visit Student Organizations at MSU College of Law.
 Information about requirements for forming a new student organization, or re-registering a current organization can be found below.

 Student Leader Resources

-All student leaders should review the Student Group Handbook (PDF) to learn the policies, procedures, and requirements for student groups at MSU College of Law.
+All student leaders should review the Student Organization Handbook (PDF) to learn the policies, procedures, and requirements for student groups at MSU College of Law.
 The handbook is an important resource when planning events and meetings, and finding resources to support your organization.
 Students interested in forming a new student group should review and complete the New Student Group Application (PDF).

 Student Group Forms

-- Event Planning Form (PDF)
+- Meeting and Event Planning Form

 - Event Planning Checklist (PDF)